dyazincahya/local-storage-array-nativescript/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K02WIPN)

-# Local Storage Array For Nativescript
+# Local Storage Array for Nativescript
 This is a simple Local Storage Array for Nativescript, integrated by [application-settings](https://docs.nativescript.org/api-reference/modules#applicationsettings) module.
 With this you can add some array in localstorage.

 ## Features